-The Summit, Blessing and USP festivals were all broadcast live on national television and the feedback from the viewers was overwhelmingly positive.
+The Summit, Blessing and YSP festivals were all broadcast live on national television and the feedback from the viewers was overwhelmingly positive.

 The Summit began, and after inspiring addresses by current and former heads of state, His Excellency Goodluck Jonathan, former president of Nigeria and the Africa chair of the International Summit Council for Peace (ISCP), introduced me.
-During my keynote address, I proposed that Sao Tome and Principe work together with me in realizing the model of a heavenly nation.
-I blessed Sao Tome and Principe as "Heavenly Sao Tome," a nation blessed by God.
+During my keynote address, I proposed that São Tomé and Príncipe work together with me in realizing the model of a heavenly nation.
+I blessed São Tomé and Príncipe as "Heavenly São Tomé," a nation blessed by God.
 Hearing this, the audience cheered.

-Following my address, President Carvalho expressed his gratitude; sharing his profound appreciation for the various initiatives undertaken in the nation as well as the vision I had laid out during my address.
+Following my address, President Carvalho expressed his gratitude, sharing his profound appreciation for the various initiatives undertaken in the nation as well as the vision I had laid out during my address.
 President Carvalho also expressed a strong desire to forge an even stronger relationship and continue our work over the long term.
-He was particularly happy to hear the term "Heavenly Sao Tome" and even referred to me as "Mother Moon."
+He was particularly happy to hear the term "Heavenly São Tomé" and even referred to me as "Mother Moon."

-That evening, President Carvalho invited me and other heads of state to a State Dinner in a beautiful seaside restaurant reserved for state functions.
+That evening, President Carvalho invited me and other heads of state to a state dinner in a beautiful seaside restaurant reserved for state functions.
 The gentlemanly President Carvalho guided me as we made our way along the sumptuous buffet, recommending delicious local dishes.
-I was moved by the sincere desire of the Sao Tome government to develop their nation in a polite and principled manner.
+I was moved by the sincere desire of the São Tomé government to develop their nation in a gracious and principled manner.

-The following day, all government officers, including the President, the Prime Minister and the President of the National Assembly, as well as the former heads of state, gathered for the Blessing festival.
+The following day, all government officers, including the President, the Prime Minister and the President of the National Assembly, as well as the former heads of state, gathered for the Blessing Festival.
 It was a beautiful sight to behold.
-Six hundred couples, most of them governmental leaders, religious leaders, and leaders of civil society from throughout Sao Tome and neighboring Principe, gathered for the Blessing.
+Six hundred couples, most of them governmental leaders, religious leaders, and leaders of civil society from throughout São Tomé and neighboring Príncipe, gathered for the Blessing.

 More than 10,000 couples had participated in a preliminary Blessing Ceremony and representatives were selected to attend this Blessing.
 I was moved by accounts of couples on the verge of divorce healing their differences and pledging to become ideal families through the Blessing.
 It was a magnificent family festival, and the eagerness of the families could be seen when at 8:00 a.m. the venue was full even though the Blessing was scheduled for 5:00 p.m.
 Several couples had come before dawn.
-The festive mood in the National Assembly was indeed magic.
+The festive mood in the National Assembly was indeed unique.
 As the time for the Blessing drew closer, the anticipation and eagerness of the couples could be felt.

-Fifteen current and former heads of state from throughout Africa were seated on the podium and I sprinkled holy water on all couples representing the realms of government, religion and civil society.
+Fifteen current and former heads of state from throughout Africa were seated on the podium and I sprinkled holy water on 60 couples representing the realms of government, religion and civil society.
 It was a beautiful, solemn occasion.
-The enthusiastic participation of all three branches of the Sao Tome government as well as the people mean that this was truly a national Blessing Ceremony.
-During my Blessing prayer, I stated that Sao Tome and Principe had earned the qualification of the first nation to be a model for national restoration.
+The enthusiastic participation of all three branches of the São Tomé government as well as the people meant this was truly a national Blessing Ceremony.
+During my Blessing prayer, I stated that São Tomé and Príncipe had earned the qualification of the first nation to be a model for national restoration.

-One particularly moving part of the Blessing program was the purity pledge by representatives of Sao Tome's youth.
+One particularly moving part of the Blessing program was the purity pledge by representatives of São Tomé's youth.

-As we prepared for the various initiatives in the nation, several challenges arose.
-One Catholic priest issued a letter profoundly critical of the Unification Church, the Blessing Ceremony and the Universal Peace Federation.
-Nonetheless, the relationships we forged with the Sao Tome government and people proved strong enough to bridge any theological differences.
-The government was firm in its commitment and the people were overjoyed to participate in the many programs that we held.
+As we prepared for these events, a local Catholic priest published a letter profoundly critical of the Unification Church, the Blessing Ceremony and the Universal Peace Federation.
+Nonetheless, the relationships we forged with the São Tomé government and people proved strong enough to bridge any theological differences.
+The government was firm in its commitment and the people were overjoyed to participate in the many programs that were held.